kookkui/SoloRPGs/Riftbreakers - Second Edition/PCs/Aurielle.md

 HeartAbLink4: "![[Two-Handed Weapon Master]]"
 HeartAbLink5: "![[Unbound Fury]]"
 HeartAbLink6: "![[Holy Weapon]]"
-gear1: "Potion of Minor Healing X2"
+gear1: Potion of Minor Healing X2
 gear2: ""
 Appearance1: |-
   Glowing Eyes: Your eyes glow faintly in the dark, with colors ranging from eerie white to deep crimson or electric blue.